proxmox/proxmox-backup/docs/gui.rst

 Proxmox Backup Server offers an integrated, web-based interface to manage the server.
 This means that you can carry out all administration tasks through your web browser, and that you don't have to worry about installing extra management tools.
-The web interface also provides a built in console, so if you prefer the command line or need some extra control, you have this option.
+The web interface also provides a built-in console, so if you prefer the command line or need some extra control, you have this option.

 The web interface can be accessed via https://youripaddress:8007.
 The default